 -

-Apr, 28 2023 — Probably not.
-In some situations, you have the right to ask your Medicare Part D prescription drug plan (PDP or MAPD) to have a higher-costing drug moved to a lower-costing formulary tier and th . . .
+Jul, 19 2024 — Probably not.
+In some situations, you have the right to ask your Medicare Part D prescription drug plan to move a higher-costing drug to a lower-costing formulary tier.
+However, usually such a "tiering exception" is not available for plans with only one Specialty Drug